mende666/adguard-filters-gambling/README.md

-# AdGuard Gambling Filter

-My first blocklist—targeting sites with pop-ups so bad they deserve their own horror category.

-This tool cleans up the user interface by removing distracting and unnecessary elements.
-It specifically targets and removes:

----

 ## Features
+- My first blocklist—targeting sites with pop-ups so bad they deserve their own horror category.
 - **Pop-ups and Banners:** Gets rid of site-wide announcements, information banners, and other floating or sticky elements.
 - **Advertisements:** Eliminates embedded videos, promotional call-to-action buttons, and other advertisements.
 - **UI Clutter:** Hides scrolling text, cleans up inactive interface elements, and removes social media links, creating a cleaner and more focused Browse experience.